John C. Wagner

 John C. Wagner (March 27, 1858 - October 11, 1937) was an American businessman and politician.

 Wagner was born in Racine, Wisconsin and went to the Racine public schools.
-He was involved with the weaving industry and then was involved with the hotel business in Racine.
-He was also involved with the catering and restaurant business.
+He worked in the weaving industry and then entered the hotel business in Racine.
+He also operated catering and restaurant businesses.
 Wagner served on the Racine Common Council and the Racine Board of Supervisors.
 He also served as sheriff of Racine County and was a Republican.
 Wagner served in the Wisconsin Assembly in 1899 and 1900.
 Wagner died in Racine, Wisconsin after a long illness.